tfrank64/bms-samples-swift-hellopush/README.md

 When a push notification is received and the application is in the foreground, an alert is displayed showing the notification's content.
 The application uses the **ApplicationRoute** and **ApplicationID** specified in the AppDelegate to connect to the IBM Push Notification Service on Bluemix.
 The registration status and other information is displayed  in the Xcode Console

 **Note:** This application runs on the latest version of XCode (7.0).
 The application has been updated to set Enable Bitcode to No in the build-settings as a workaround for the these settings introduced in iOS 9.
-For more info please see the following blog:
+For more info please see the following blog entry:

 [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)